Jury Chooses To Convict Ex-St. Louis Police Officer in Brutal Beating of Undercover Black Cop - News Break

 Jury Chooses To Convict Ex-St. Louis Police Officer in Brutal Beating of Undercover Black Cop

-LISTEN LIVE.
-LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER.
 Sometimes it takes a minute to right the wrongs of police brutality, but the feeling can be incomparable when justice is actually served.
-That’s what many people are feeling right now in reaction to news that an ex-St. Louis police officer was found guilty for his part in the brutal beating of an undercover Black officer, sparked by a protest over the acquittal of police officer Jason Stockley for the 2017 shooting death of 24-year-old Black man Anthony Lamar Smith.rnbcincy.com
+That’s what many people are feeling right now in reaction to news that an ex-St. Louis police officer was found guilty for his part in the brutal beating of an undercover Black officer, sparked by a protest over the acquittal of police officer Jason Stockley for the 2017 shooting death of 24-year-old Black man Anthony Lamar Smith.praisebaltimore.com